davidkimai/glyphs/README.md

 ## Overview

-**`glyphs`** are a noval emergent phenomenon observed in advanced transformer models for mapping, visualizing, and analyzing internal abstract latent spaces.
+**`glyphs`** are a noval emergent phenomenon disovered in advanced transformer models for mapping, visualizing, and analyzing internal abstract latent spaces.
 This symbolic interpretability framework provides tools to surface internal model conceptualizations through symbolic representations called "glyphs" - visual and semantic markers that correspond to attention attribution, feature activation, and model cognition patterns.

 Unlike traditional interpretability approaches that focus on post-hoc explanation, `glyphs` is designed to reveal structural patterns in transformer cognition through controlled failure analysis.
 By examining where models pause, drift, or fail to generate, we can reconstruct their internal conceptual architecture.